sillyhatday/IV-6-4000-logic-clock/readme.md

 <img width="471" height="383" alt="Binary Testing" src="https://github.com/user-attachments/assets/bf341dae-719b-448c-b77d-c2a606e855b7" />

 * I got the changes made and ordered a new PCB.
 Everything on here working just fine, quite a relief.
-Until during testing the hours passed 23.
+That was until during testing, the hours passed 23.
 There are in fact not 30 hours in a day.
 The reset circuit was still broken.
 Fortunately the hours reset at 42, so I knew I'd got the digits reset signals flipped.
-I'm not building another one, the sockets aren't cheap to keep wasting, some wires underneath and some trace cutting fixed it up.
-The released files conatin a fixed version of this.
-Here I was trying my tube bases to improve the looks by hiding the spindley legs.
+I'm not building another one, the sockets aren't cheap to keep wasting; some wires underneath and some trace cutting fixed it up.
+The released files conatain a fixed version of this.

+* Here I was trying my tube bases to improve the looks by hiding the spindley legs.
 They should be mounted lower down to the PCB, but I didn't want to cut the legs short.
 I also figure if it looks silly I can lower them further.
 I can't raise them back up after the legs are cut.
 I can release the files for the PCB base and tube bases if wanted.

 ![IV-6 Clock - Tube Bases resized](https://github.com/user-attachments/assets/c45fa0c4-b700-4822-bebd-03e8f1722ec7)